Orca71/shahriarnekouei.github.io/projects.md

 **Tools**: Python, PyTorch, Transformers, Contrastive Learning
 **Description**:
 A research project exploring abductive inference — how an AI system chooses the most plausible explanation for an event.
 I’m studying where current LLMs struggle, especially when different hypotheses look almost identical in the embedding space.
-The goal is to build reasoning models that are more sensitive, discriminative, and grounded in causal structure.
+The long-term goal is to build reasoning models that are more sensitive, discriminative, and grounded in causal structure.

+This work is part of my ongoing preparation for submitting to the **SemEval 2026 Task 12 competition**, where abductive reasoning and causal hypothesis selection are the central challenges.

 **Key Highlights**:
-- Developed a custom hypothesis-generation and reasoning pipeline inspired by SemEval Task 12
+- Developed a custom hypothesis-generation and reasoning pipeline inspired by the SemEval Task 12 structure
 - Experimented with contrastive objectives to separate closely related hypotheses
 - Exploring encoder designs that better capture causal nuance
-- Long-term aim: a model that can genuinely “choose the best explanation,” not just the closest paraphrase
+- Aim: a model that can genuinely “choose the best explanation,” not just the closest paraphrase

 *(Code & preprint coming soon)*